 National Museum of World War II Aviation

-In addition to Employee Shoutouts, The Journey is going to highlight an Odyssey employee each quarter, celebrating their pursuit of an uplifting endeavor (unrelated to Odyssey’s core business) in their free time.
+The Journey highlights an Odyssey employee each issue, celebrating their free-time pursuit of an uplifting endeavor unrelated to Odyssey’s core business.

 As a child growing up in southeast Massachusetts, I remember looking forward every year to going to the Quonset Point Naval Air Station Airshow in Rhode Island with my father.
 In addition to all of the World War II and Korean War aircraft flying and on display, there was always the stars of the show; the US Navy Blue Angels flying their F-4 Phantoms and then, in later years, transitioning to the smaller (and much less fun) A-4 Skyhawks.
 To this day, I can remember staring up into the sky as the F-4’s went straight up over the crowd (it was allowed back then) in a tight diamond formation, looking up into their afterburners as the loudest sound I’d ever heard in my life shook every molecule of my body.

 It was awesome, and I was hooked on airplanes.